GabrielaMoralesS/EKDI-atlas/README.md

 GBIF holds over 2 billion occurrence records.
 Many were collected decades before the deforestation events that followed.
 In the Atlantic Forest of Brazil alone, **2.22 million hectares of forest were lost after the botanical records describing those areas were collected** — yet those records are still reused today as if the landscape they describe were unchanged.

-**Nobody had measured where that gap is largest.
-EKDI does.**
+**EKDI makes that gap visible and turns it into a field-verification priority layer.**

 ## What EKDI Found

 Running the EKDI pipeline against GBIF occurrence data for the Atlantic Forest identified:

-- **2,090 Critical Gap cells** (5 km grid) where old botanical evidence overlaps with significant post-record forest loss
+- **2,090 Critical Gap cells** (5 km grid) Where old botanical evidence overlaps with significant post-record forest loss
-- **4 Knowledge Ghost species** — endemic plants whose only GBIF record sits in a cell that has since lost most of its forest cover, with no occurrence evidence since:
+- **4 Knowledge Ghost species** Endemic plants whose only GBIF record sits in a cell plants represented in the current EKDI build by very limited GBIF-mediated evidence:

 | Species | Last GBIF record | Forest lost since |
 | --- | --- | --- |